esphome/esphome-docs/components/ota_http_request.rst

       This will generate the MD5 hash of the ``firmware.bin`` file and write the resulting hash value to the ``firmware.md5`` file.
 The ``md5_url`` configuration variable should point to this file on the web server.
       It is used by the OTA updating mechanism to ensure the integrity of the (new) firmware as it is installed.

+      **If, for any reason, the MD5sum provided does not match the MD5sum computed as the firmware is installed, the device will continue to use the original firmware and the new firmware is discarded.**

 See Also
 --------